Phaeyz/Jfif/docs/Phaeyz.Jfif/JfifMetadata/FindFirst.md

 | --- | --- |
 | T | The type of segment to find. |

+## Return Value

+The first segment of the specified type in the JFIF metadata, or `null` if it wasn't found.

 ## Exceptions

 | exception | condition |